LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

 	</copy>
 	```

-2. Push the microservice container image to the remote repository.
+2. Push the container image to the OCIR Repository.

 	```bash
 	<copy>